christinetai/Blog/index.md

 ![Minion](https://s-media-cache-ak0.pinimg.com/736x/48/bd/3f/48bd3f6e928d7cb4b8d499cb0f96b8a8--despicable-minions-funny-minion.jpg)

 > Hello!
 Here are some of my favorite recipes to make!
-I tend to alter the amount of oil/butter/fats and sugar, or subsitute where I can with the materials that I have handy.
+I tend to alter (as in add less) the amount of oil/butter/fats and sugar, or subsitute where I can with the ingredients that I have handy.

 * * *
 * * *